An Introduction to Geometric Topology: Geodesic boundary, non-complete, and cone manifolds

 that sends $\tilde S$ to $S$.
 If $p\in \tilde S$ and $q\in \overline X$ then $d(p,q) = d(\pi(p), \pi(q)).$ \end{ex}

-The space $\tilde S$ is the \emph{singularity} of $\overline X$ and should be interpreted as lying in $\overline X$ with infinite cone angle: the space $\overline X$ looks like a book with infinitely many pages.
+The space $\tilde S$ is the \emph{singularity} of $\overline X$ and should be interpreted as lying in $\overline X$ with infinite cone angle: the space $\overline X$ looks like a book with infinitely many pages (it is not locally compact at $\tilde S$).
 Singularities with finite cone angles will be defined in the next section as quotients of this model.
 The dimensions that will be interesting for us are of course $n=2$ and $3$, where $\tilde S$ is a point and a line, respectively.